Thomas More College (South Africa): The Long Walk

-The Long Walk (originally called "the fifty mile walk") is a tradition of Thomas More College.
-The first "fifty mile walk" was in March 1963 and was instigated and organised by Michael Leffler who was a staff member when the school opened in 1962, and remained as House Master of the boarding school until his retirement in the early 1980s.
-Michael Leffler's inspiration for the walk came from John F. Kennedy in 1962, when he challenged his fellow Americans to walk a 50 mi event annually.
+The Long Walk (originally called "the fifty mile walk") is a tradition of Thomas More College, started in 1963.
+The inspiration for the walk came from John F. Kennedy in 1962, when he challenged Americans to walk a 50 mi event annually.
 In March every year, approximately 1 300 students, parents, past pupils, teachers and other visitors set off in the hope of completing the 80 km.

 The earliest walks were from Pietermaritzburg to Greytown, away from Kloof.
 In the early 1960s there were no more than 30 participants on the Long Walk.
 Later walks still started in Pietermaritzburg, but students would then walk 80 km toward the coast, finishing at the school.
 It was easier than the walk to Greytown because there were fewer steep hills to walk up.
 In the 1970s, the walk started from, and finished in, the school grounds, with the bell adjacent to The Great House being rung when finishers arrived.
 In 1974, due to an error, the distance walked was 86 kilometers and only 21 people out of 350 starters finished the walk.

 The current route starts from the school grounds in Kloof, and winds its way through the suburbs of Kloof and Hillcrest, before finishing back at the school Kloof.

 From 2004, the finish was moved to Summerveld.
 In 2016 the route finish returned to TMC due to various safety concerns in the Summerveld area.

-The Long Walk is becoming extremely popular with more and more people taking part therein, and attracts participants from all over KwaZulu-Natal as well as the rest of South Africa.
-In 2020, 2021 & 2022 the school was forced to cancel the Long Walk due to COVID-19 restrictions on mass gatherings.
-The Long Walk returns in March 2023 with Covid restrictions having been lifted across South Africa.
+The Long Walk and attracts participants from all over KwaZulu-Natal as well as the rest of South Africa.
+In 2020 and 2021 the school cancelled the Long Walk due to COVID-19 restrictions on mass gatherings.

 Sports

 Thomas More is known for its competitiveness in terms of sports.
-Although neither the high school nor senior primary have the same number of pupils as the other single-sex schools in the greater Durban area, the school's teams are able to provide tough competition.
 The 1st cricket, hockey and waterpolo sides are regarded as some of the best in the area, while some players of individual sports have gained provincial colours.

-The 1st Team Waterpolo sides (Boys' 1st and Girls' 1st) embarked on a successful tour to Serbia in 2010, whilst the 1st Team Cricket and Rugby sides regularly go on tours.
+The 1st Team Waterpolo sides (Boys' 1st and Girls' 1st) toured to Serbia in 2010, whilst the 1st Team Cricket and Rugby sides regularly go on tours.
 The 1st hockey teams also compete annually in at various tournaments across the country and have travelled internationally for various training camps.